 Smoke Detectors, Carbon Monoxide Detectors, Gas Detectors and Alarms

-Smoke and Carbon Monoxide alarms save lives!
-They are also required by building code in Ontario and all other provinces.
-You should test your smoke and CO alarms monthly but at minimum once per year, and ensure they are still within their service life.
+Smoke and carbon monoxide alarms save lives!
+They are required by building codes in Ontario and all other provinces.
+It is good practice to test your smoke and CO alarms monthly, or at minimum once per year.
 Most smoke and CO detectors should be replaced after 5-10 years depending on the model and brand.
 Don't rely on an old detector to protect you.

-While we often use the term alarm and detector interchangeably, technically speaking they are different.
+While we often use the term smoke alarm and smoke detector interchangeably, technically speaking they are different.
 A detector may be just that - a device to detect smoke, CO or other gases but without any form of siren or alarm built in.
-While an alarm typically is an all in one device with detector and sounder built in.
+A smoke or gas alarm typically is an all in one device with detector and sounder built in.

 SMOKE DETECTORS SAVE LIVES

-Most fire related deaths occur at night and it's often found that the home didn't have a working smoke detector because it was malfunctioning or disconnected.
-The Canadian Safety Council suggests that non-working smoke detector is even worse than not having one at all because it provides a false sense of security.
+Most fire related deaths occur at night.
+It's often because the home didn't have a working smoke detector, either due to it malfunctioning or being disconnected.
+The Canadian Safety Council suggests that non-working smoke detector is even worse than not having one at all, because it provides a false sense of security.

 For more information on fire safety and smoke detectors please visit these sites:

 Ontario Ministry of the Solicitor General FAQ